 It is of course a matter that I discuss with the Transport Secretary, who I am sure will be coming to the House sooner rather than later.

-May I encourage people across the country to have complete confidence in the Government’s medical and scientific advice, and that is essential for the safety of the country?
+May I encourage people across the country to have complete confidence in the Government’s medical and scientific advice?
+That is essential for the safety of the country.
 I also encourage the Secretary of State to ensure that the population as a whole have confidence in their own economic futures.
 We spent £500 billion bailing out the banks in 2008.
 We need to be prepared to go even further than that to ensure that people—for example, the 60,000 people working in tourism and hospitality in Cumbria—know that their economic future is not about to be burnt.

 I understand the concerns raised by the hon.
 Gentleman, and it is important that they are addressed.
 Coming from a small business background myself, I understand the impact that a change like this can make, especially to the tourism industry, which is so important in the hon.
 Gentleman’s constituency.
 We regret having to take the measures that we are taking today.
 As I said earlier to the former leader of the Labour party, the right hon.
 Member for Doncaster North (Edward Miliband), this is something on which we are working at pace.